 acute swelling of a tendon or joint, with or without lameness present

 contagious skin conditions

-EPM - has a SPECIFIC protocol and requires a commitment to continue treatment as well as veterinary clearance
+EPM - has SPECIFIC protocols and requires a commitment to continue treatment as well as veterinary clearance.

-If your horse presents with any previously undiagnosed contraindications you will be referred back to your veterinarian.
+If your horse presents with any previously undiagnosed contraindications you will be referred back to your veterinarian for approval.

-Your veterinarian is welcome to contact me directly to discuss the treatment plan for your horse, and/or attend a session.
+Your veterinarian is welcome to contact me directly to discuss the plan for your horse.